-Considering possible dimensions of objectives spirituality and undertaken, exploratory design of research has been deployed.
+Considering possible dimensions of spirituality and objectives undertaken, exploratory design of research has been deployed.
 It was decided to gather autonomous responses from the persons of academics and profession having MBA.
 Data from a sample size 100 was collected through using convenient random sampling design.